The Right Divorce Team Makes All the Difference

 Key Features of the Collaborative Approach

-- Full, Honest, and Open Disclosure.
 The parties commit to full, honest, and open disclosure of all relevant facts and information.
-They and their attorneys work together to determine the documents and other information needed and voluntarily exchange that information promptly and efficiently.
+The team works together to determine the documents and other information needed so that information is exchanged promptly and efficiently.

 The attorneys draft a legally-binding separation agreement and property settlement based on agreements reached during the collaborative process.

-Choosing the Right Collaborative Attorney
+Choosing the Right Collaborative Divorce Attorney